SadRobotChannel/af/bitnyx.com.md

 <p> </p>
 <p><img src="/assets/images/bitnyx.com-01.png" border="0"></p>
 <p> </p>
 Speaking of transparency, on the right are the amounts the active users manage to claim per week.
 You can see the range is about 0.00005000 - 0.00005700 BTC per week.
-Remember, then top person also receives a bonus of 0.00100000 BTC!
+Remember that the top person also receives a bonus of 0.00100000 BTC!
 On the left you can see some top withdrawals with very decent amounts.
 <p> </p>
 <p><img src="/assets/images/bitnyx.com-02.png" border="0"></p>
 <p> </p>
-As with most of the faucet sites, you're also able to make money referring people, a which is hard a but rewarding task!
+As with most of the faucet sites, you're also able to make money referring people, a which is a hard a but rewarding task!

 ---
 #### Make it yours!